2.5 Cross-border mobility programmes

 Volontariat de solidarité internationale (VSI – International Solidarity Volunteering) is a scheme governed by the Law of 23 February 2005.
 29 organisations have received French government approval to deliver VSI.

 It aims to carry out full-time public interest missions overseas in the fields of cooperation, development and humanitarian action.
 The contract constitutes a civic service performed abroad (Law of 10 March 2010 on Civic Service).
 VSI is a contractual commitment mutually binding to sending organisation and volunteer alike.
 Any adult with no professional activity can sign up for VSI.
-Missions must be organised with international organisations approved by the Minister of Foreign Affairs, which helps coordinates this scheme.
+Missions must be organised with international organisations approved by the Minister of Foreign Affairs, which helps coordinating this scheme.

-Volunteers receive a monthly allowance, the minimum amount of which cannot be lower than €100, excluding paying for transport, accommodation and meals.
+Volunteers receive a monthly allowance, the minimum amount of which cannot be lower than €100, excluding payment for transport, accommodation and meals.
 The maximum amount for the allowance depends on the country where the project is taking place (living costs, type of project carried out, security conditions, distance, etc.).
 For example, it is €1,353.34 in Benin and €2,567.40 in Lebanon.
 This allowance is not the same as a salary or remuneration.

 International solidarity volunteers are characterised by a high level of qualification: 85% of VSIs in 2020 have a level of education of at least 5 years.